nick-ng/poe-map-team/README.md

 - 3.0 Volatile Dead (2, Volatile Dead of Seething, Volatile Dead of Confinement)
 - 3.0 Flame Surge (1, Flame Surge of Combusting)
 - 3.0 Hexblast (2, Hexblast of Contradiction, Hexblast of Havoc)
+- 3.0 Lightning Tendrils (2, Lightning Tendrils of Eccentricity, Lightning Tendrils of Escalation)
 - 2.0 Divine Blast (1, Divine Blast of Radiance)
 - 2.0 Holy Sweep (1, Holy Sweep of Hammerfalls)
 - 2.0 Leap Slam (1, Leap Slam of Groundbreaking)
 - 2.0 Smite (1, Smite of Divine Judgement)
+- 2.0 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
 - 2.0 Rain of Arrows (2, Rain of Arrows of Saturation, Rain of Arrows of Artillery)
 - 2.0 Toxic Rain (2, Toxic Rain of Withering, Toxic Rain of Sporeburst)
 - 2.0 Viper Strike (1, Viper Strike of the Mamba)